abieee2003/documentation/content/applications/inventory_and_mrp/manufacturing/advanced_configuration/using_work_centers.rst

 ====================

-The currently scheduled work orders can be viewed by accessing :menuselection:`Planning --> Planning by Workcenter`.
+The currently scheduled work orders can be viewed by accessing :menuselection:`Manufacturing app --> Planning --> Planning by Workcenter`.

 .. image:: using_work_centers/work-center-planning.png
    :alt: The Gantt view of planning showing two assembly work centers.